decentralized-identity/didcomm-messaging/docs/spec-files/encryption.md

 ### Message Encryption

+DIDComm Messages are encrypted with the keys of a single DID.
+A message being sent to multiple DIDs MUST be encrypted for each DID independently.
+If a single DID has multiple key types, the keys of each type must be used in a separate encryption of the message.

 DIDComm supports two types of message encryption: Authenticated Sender Encryption ("authcrypt") and Anonymous Sender Encryption ("anoncrypt").
-Both forms are encrypted to the recipient.
+Both forms are encrypted to the recipient DID.
 Only authcrypt provides direct assurances of who the sender is.

 The encrypted form of a JWM is a JWE.
 The JOSE family defines [JSON Web Algorithms](https://tools.ietf.org/html/rfc7518) (JWAs) which standardize certain cryptographic operations that are related to preparing JOSE structures.
 For the purposes of interoperability, DIDComm messaging does not support all JWAs; rather, it takes a subset of the supported algorithms that are applicable for the following cases around secure messaging.
 These supported algorithms are listed here.